emhill/117-Su15/src/morea/01.unix/install-windows.md

   - Once imported, you should see the CSCI-117 virtual machine powered off:<BR>
   <a href="VBMgr-full.png"><img src="VBMgr-sm.png" width="300"/></a>
   - Hit the green arrow labeled `Start` the UNIX machine.
-  - Once the UNIX VM has loaded, go to `Devices > Insert Guest Additions CD image`
+  - Once the UNIX VM has loaded, go to `Devices > Insert Guest Additions CD image`.
+On VMware Player, this would be `Player > Manage > Install VMware Tools`.
   - You may need to enter the user name and/or password for this machine:
      - **user**: csci
      - **password**: 117